Not every event needs a website.

 Use conditional logic for audience-specific fields.
 In-person attendees see the dietary field.
 Virtual attendees do not.
 Sponsors see the sponsor agreement.
 The form gets shorter for everyone individually, even if there are more possible fields in total.

 Consider splitting into two steps.
-Multi-step forms convert 14 percent higher than equivalent single-page forms in 2026 data.
 Step one: name and email.
 Step two: everything else.
 The progress bar after step one is doing real psychological work.

 Inline validation, not submit-time validation.
 Show "email looks valid" or "this field is required" on field blur, not on submit.
-Worth 5 to 13 percent in completion rate depending on form length.
+Worth a meaningful lift in completion rate depending on form length.

 Single column on mobile, large tap targets, autofill enabled.
-This closes most of the 32 percent mobile-vs-desktop gap on lead-gen forms.
+This closes most of the mobile-vs-desktop gap on lead-gen forms.

 In Meetingbox Live, the form builder supports conditional logic and step-based forms natively.
 Submissions flow into the attendee list for that event.
 No CSV exports, no Zapier glue.